 Through Mateja, Vida gave me a primer on the history of the painted panels.

 “In the beginning, the panels were painted by unknown itinerant painters, ” she said.
 “Since these travelling artists were very poor, they could not pay for their accommodations and so painted farmers’ panels in exchange for bed and board.
 Later on, some painters became well-known–-the most popular family was named Šubic.
 There are also a lot of panels painted by laymen—those panels are recognizable because the figures are funny: the head is too big or the arms too long.”

-Painted panels tell the story of traditional folk tales & spiritual beliefs
+Stories of Slovenian folk tales & spiritual beliefs

 Many of the panels in the Koželjs’ collection are quite old–this one depicting Jesus dates to 1754.